Kenitra Rabat-sale-kenitra, Morocco Travel Guide

 Enjoy serene views with your meal.

 At Plage Mehdia, discover casual eateries specializing in grilled seafood.
-A relaxed dining experience overlooking the ocean, especially popular in summer.
+A relaxed dining experience looking out over the ocean, especially popular in summer.

 Ideal for a relaxed meal after a swim.